Temporary Move Checklist

 - Confirming what is and isn’t included in your new fully furnished apartment or temporary housing situation

 - Consider how large or small your new living space will be.
-For example, a furnished apartment in San Francisco is likely much smaller than an apartment in Texas.
+For example, a furnished apartment in San Francisco is likely much smaller than an apartment in Dallas.
 Understanding the average square footage in your new hometown will give you an idea of how much you should or shouldn’t bring.

 - Buying packing materials, including boxes, trash bags, tape, and markers for labeling